mattvb91/laravel-next-serverless/README.md

 The local development environment is also provided through docker compose.

+Some default Laravel providers have been disabled that are not needed (?) when using purely as a JSON api.
+See [here](https://github.com/mattvb91/laravel-next-serverless/commit/78300b5c1a1366d3558f82f22074e95d4293e2d4) for more.
+PR's welcome to remove more unneeded.

 ## Define "opinionated"
 In this starter kit we make use of some libraries on the frontend & backend that you may not need or wish to use.
 You can of course remove them and instead use your own as your requirements specify.